 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by telecommunications line installers and repairers was $51,410 in May 2012.
-The employment of all line installers and repairers is expected to grow by 13% between 2010 and 2020, per the BLS; those working in the field of telecommunications may expect job opportunities to increase by about 14% during the same time frame.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by telecommunications line installers and repairers was $54,430 in May 2014.
+The employment of all line installers and repairers is expected to grow by 4% between 2012 and 2022, per the BLS.